Skip to main content

 Asthma

-About Asthma
+About asthma

 Asthma is a problem where airways get swollen and become tight.
 This causes symptoms like wheezing, shortness of breath or coughing.
 For more information on asthma and how it is treated, see this information sheet and frequently asked questions.
+(PDF)

-Asthma Video
+Asthma video

 A nine-minute video, "Childhood Asthma: A Guide for Families and Caregivers," is available in several languages on the Provincial Health Services Authority (PHSA) YouTube channel.